-The optional -type specifier determines whether the machine will be started in a window (GUI mode, which is the default) or whether the output should go through

-VBoxVRDP, the headless VRDP server; see chapter 7.4.1, VBoxVRDP, the headless VRDP server, page 77 for more information.
+The optional -type specifier determines whether the machine will be started in a window (GUI mode, which is the default) or whether the output should go through VBoxHeadless, the VRDP-only server; see chapter 7.4.1, VBoxHeadless, the VRDP-only server, page 91 for more information.

 Note: We recommend to start virtual machines directly by running the respective front-end, as you might otherwise miss important error and state information that VirtualBox may display on the console.
 This is especially important for front-ends other than VirtualBox, our graphical user interface, because those cannot display error messages in a popup window.
-See chapter 7.4.1, VBoxVRDP, the headless VRDP server, page 77 for more information.
+See chapter 7.4.1, VBoxHeadless, the VRDP-only server, page 91 for more information.